nishikawa1031/custom_log_space/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This gem is open-sourced under the [MIT License](https://opensource.org/licenses/MIT) terms.

 ## Code of Conduct

-Everyone interacting in the CustomLogSpace project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/custom_log_space/blob/main/CODE_OF_CONDUCT.md).
+All participants in the CustomLogSpace project, whether they're interacting with codebases, issue trackers, chat rooms, or mailing lists, are expected to follow the [code of conduct](https://github.com/nishikawa1031/custom_logger/blob/main/CODE_OF_CONDUCT.md).